 Read or download the Agricultural Reclamation Act (ARA) here.

 Be part of the conversation by attending one of our Farmer and Rancher Listening Sessions.
-Our next round of Listening Sessions will be scheduled for late 2017/early 2018.
-You can find a Final Report and details from our 2016 Listening Sessions here.
+Our current round of Listening Sessions is taking place through early 2018 – click here to find one taking place near you.
+You can read the Final Report from our 2016 Listening Sessions here.

 For questions about the surveys or listening sessions, please contact: info @ friendsoffamilyfarmers.org.